RoboticBase/core/docs/ja/azure_aks/02_start_pods.md

         Plugins selected: Authenticator manual, Installer None
         Obtaining a new certificate
         Performing the following challenges:
-        dns-01 challenge for fiware-test.work
+        dns-01 challenge for example.com

         - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-        Please deploy a DNS TXT record under the name _acme-challenge.fiware-test.work with the following value:
+        Please deploy a DNS TXT record under the name _acme-challenge.example.com with the following value:

         XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX